SKYLANDS SOCCER CLUB REFEREE HANDBOOK 2024-25 SEASON

 ii.
 Hats with hard bills, such as baseball caps, are not permitted.
 Knit caps for young players are permitted on exceptionally cold days.

 iii.
 All dangerous items, including jewelry, watches, earrings, soft bracelets, etc., must be removed before a player is allowed to participate.
-Earrings may be taped if they cannot be removed.
+Earrings may not be taped if they must be removed.

 5. Positioning of the spectators